ga-chicago/wdi-11-quiz/README.md

 ---

-If you finish early, finish/work on your lab from yesterday or the one from the previous day if you haven't finished that one yet.
+If you finish early, finish/work the weather lab.